 What I am referring to are idioms relating to cats, some are borderline cases of promoting animal abuse, others are just bizarre.
 What is an indisputable fact is that idioms differ widely in different languages so in many cases when you use an idiom in conversation with someone from a different nation they may not understand, which leaves you with two choices.
 Either you explain the right meaning or…

 There’s not enough room to swing a cat.
-Often we use this in a mock ironic manner.
-As in most cases there is actually enough room to swing a cat.
-I can recall trying to explain to a Bulgarian friends that ‘swinging a cat’ is a traditional British room measurement.
+Often we use this in a mock-ironic manner.
+As in most cases, there is actually enough room to swing a cat.
+I can recall trying to explain to a Bulgarian friend that ‘swinging a cat’ is a traditional British room measurement.
 Sometimes I wonder if it perhaps took off in Bulgarian real estate.

 There are many ways to skin a cat.
 Of course referring to the numerous methods of completing a task, not a fact of science.
 It’s clearly disputable.
 There are many utensils you can use however there surely aren’t a wide variety of methods.
 I remember one student asking me ‘But Scott, why would you want to skin a cat?’
 The only correct answer was that British shamans have to look at cats entrails and not chickens entrails to see the future.